CrazyFedde/docs/commands.md

 <a name="request"></a>
 ### Request

-Requests a song via youtube, soundcloud, twitch, radio streams or by name, if the song was successfully found the song will be added to the playlist.
+Requests a song via youtube, soundcloud, twitch, radio streams or by name, if the song was successfully found the song will be added to the queue.

 #### Usage